-He did not have much in common either with city-people from Jerusalem, especially if there were from the priestly class.
-Life for a villager in Galilee was entirely different from city life.
+Jesus did not have much in common with city-people from Jerusalem, especially if there were from the priestly class (see What did a priest in ancient Jerusalem do?)

 This is where his friendship with Martha, Mary and Lazarus was especially valuable since as Jerusalemites they provided not only hospitality but news and support as well.

 Then, as now, the social classes formed a pyramid, but it was a much steeper pyramid than the one we know.